 'Just let the baby scream it out!' they'll urge.
 'I fed you solids at 6 weeks,' they'll say proudly.
 'Too many cuddles will spoil them and teach them to misbehave' they'll warn sternly.
 'I'd have smacked my child for behaving like that,' they'll admonish.

 While you might want to express your horror, you generally don't.
 Why?
-Because you know they were acting on the advice and wisdom they had available to them, doing their best to love and raise their children.
+Because you know they were acting on the advice and wisdom available, doing their best to love and raise their children.

-It's not your older relatives that are in the wrong, not individually.
-It was the systems of knowledge, or lack of, that informed how parenting took place in decades gone by.
+It's not your older relatives who are in the wrong, not individually.
+In decades past, the systems of knowledge, or lack of, informed how parenting took place.

 The same is true at work.
 It's not the people who've worked there for 20 years who have done the wrong thing.
-They've been doing their jobs, with the best of intentions, inside the policies, processes, knowledge and norms your environment required.
+They've been doing their jobs with the best of intentions within the policies, processes, knowledge, and norms your environment requires.

 In each of these examples, it's not people who are bad.
-The systems we exist within encouraged behaviour from us that we now understand is bad.
-I've been trying to remember that recently, as I've been deepening my understanding of gender issues.
-This is something I'm really passionate about, but I often struggle to have conversations with others without becoming frustrated, feeling hopeless, or provoking defensiveness.
+The systems we exist within encourage behaviour from us that we now understand is bad.
+I've been trying to remember that recently as I've been deepening my understanding of gender issues.
+I'm passionate about this, but I often struggle to talk to others without feeling frustrated or hopeless or provoking defensiveness.

-Everyone who receives Wednesday Wisdom is a leader - whether it's in your families, communities, peer groups or at work.
-That means every one of you is responsible for seeking ways to know better and do better.
+Everyone receiving Wednesday Wisdom is a leader - whether in your families, communities, peer groups or at work.
+That means everyone is responsible for seeking ways to know and do better.
 You're responsible for creating systems and environments that enable change in others.
-It's easy to get caught up in pointing fingers, but that's slow, ineffective and unfair.
+Getting caught up in pointing fingers is easy, but that's slow, ineffective and unfair.

 Instead, use your power and voice to leave things better than you've found them.
 Look underneath the surface, ask better questions and challenge the systems and environment you're in to produce better behaviour.